-ADVANTAGES YOU FIND at Central Normal College
+ADVANTAGES YOU FIND

 LOCATION

 The college is located in Danville, Indiana, the county seat of Hendricks county, which is only twenty miles west of Indianapolis.
 The Big Four Railroad, and a new concrete highway lead from the city to Danville.